Yemeni coffee—how genetically diverse is it?

 Is it possible that there is variation found among Yemeni coffees that is not found in Ethiopian accessions?

-In fact the study did find that the Yemeni accessions were different from the Ethiopian ones (see figure 1).
+Yes.
+The 2020 study found that Yemeni accessions were different from the Ethiopian ones (see figure 1).
 Why could this be?
 In Yemen, coffee has been cultivated for more than 500 years in very different conditions compared to the moist, densely shaded Ethiopian forests where it first evolved.
 Yemen is hot and dry and cultivation systems are full-sun.
 It is likely that very few of the original seeds brought from Ethiopia survived in the early days of Yemeni coffee cultivation.
 But the trees that did survive would have experienced intense selection pressure for full-sun growing systems and hot/dry conditions.
 Some of this advantage in the surviving Yemeni trees compared to their Ethiopian parents could have been due to random mutations that were noticed and selected by attentive farmers.
 The descendents of these trees are the ones that spread worldwide.

 This raises interesting questions for future study—can Yemeni trees help us learn more about heat and drought tolerance in coffee plants (traits that are in high demand with the accelerating impacts of climate change)?
 And can Ethiopian germplasm that did not experience intense selection pressure for full-sun cultivation provide opportunities to breed varieties that will thrive in shaded/agroforestry cultivation—another necessary path in the face of climate change.